FIVE FROM FINLAND: Liquorice and chocolate

 Life is like a box of chocolates: you never know what you are going to get.
-Open a bar of Taiga, however, and you’re guaranteed to receive a burst of nutrition straight from Finnish forests – and its rivers too, if you fancy a fish-flavoured sweet treat.
+Open a bar of Taiga, however, and you’re guaranteed to receive a burst of nutrition straight from Finnish forests – and rivers, too, if you fancy a fish-flavoured sweet treat.
 Yep!

-“There is plenty of potential in the international market, and we’re constantly looking for new distributors,” export director Jorma Alanen stated.
+“There is plenty of potential in the international market, and we’re constantly looking for new distributors,” stated export director Jorma Alanen.

-For Finnish chocolate maker Peter Westerlund, the key to great chocolate is the absence of any additives except time and creativity.
-After changing his focus to making bean-to-bar chocolate, Westerlund went on to win a prize for his Madagascar milk chocolate.
+For Finnish chocolate maker Peter Westerlund, the key to great chocolate is the absence of additives except for time and creativity.
+After changing his focus to making bean-to-bar chocolate, Westerlund has gone on to win an award for his Madagascar milk chocolate.

 “Chocolate is a fascinating raw material that can be made into anything – the sky is the limit,” he told us.